LinnStrument: 22.4" (570 mm) x 8.22" (209 mm) x 1" (25.4 mm)

 2) A printed manual is not included.
 The manual and all documentation are on our web site so that they are always fully up to date.

-4) A computer editing application is not included because it is not needed.
-All settings can be accessed on the front panel.
+4) A computer editing application is not included because all settings can be accessed on the front panel.

 • Playing Surface: